SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-15.Implement a C program to count the number of lines in a file named "data.txt"?
+#Implement a C program to count the number of lines in a file named "data.txt"?

 ```c
 #include <stdio.h>